swmo/ud036_StarterCode/README.md

 website.open_website()
 ```

-start the application. use the app.py or your own file
+start the application over the terminal. use the app.py or your own file
 ```
-pyton app.py
+python app.py
 ```

 Feel free to modify the templates for your needs (the website use bootstrap):